A Red Letter Day: Artwork

+The Atlantic double A-side single uses elements of the UK "Somewhere" single, including a typeface created by Mark Farrow based on the Princeton font, and photos of the duo, taken by Andy Earl, in a layout showing half their faces.

 Critical reception

 Dominic Pride from Music & Media wrote, "The fourth single from the Bilingual album is more of a by-numbers affair than previous singles Bilingual and Se A Vida E, which relied on epic off-beat percussion for their appeal.
 It's a formula which has resulted in continent-wide hits for Tennant & Lowe before—their understated use of strings and simple club rhythms has been the defining sound of Europe for much of the last decade.
 Strangely, the hook comes on the first part of the chorus, leading many to think this is called All I Want."